 A pet owner's guide to Siamese cats

-Looking for Kittens For Sale In Pa?
-Find Info and Compare Results Now.
+Looking for Adopt A Siamese?
+Find Information and Compare Results Now.

 These popular Oriental cats have an unmistakable appearance marked by a large, wedge-shaped head and a long, narrow, wiry body.
 Siamese cats are among the oldest recognized breeds in the world and are informally considered the "royal cats of Siam," now Thailand.

 Siamese cats first appeared outside their native land in 1884, when the British Consul-General of Siam returned to his native England with a breeding pair.
 By the 1950s, they were the darlings of cat shows across the Western Hemisphere, and generation after generation of selective breeding contributed to the familiar elongated form of the modern Siamese cat.

 Size: Siamese cat breeders expect healthy adult males to weigh between 9 and 14 pounds.
 Female adults average 6 to 10 pounds.